PetTutor/PetTutor-Mini-Parts/README.md

 Clean up small holes with a drill bit if too tight.

-Refer to the exploded diagram above for part orientation.
+Refer to the exploded diagrams for part orientation.

 Need help?
 Open an issue or start a discussion on this repo.